-Council has worked hard to discuss the priorities of ACT public school parents with as many candidates as possible before the election, so that candidates have been able to shape their education policies to meet the needs of our schools, students and parents.
+Council worked hard to discuss the priorities of ACT public school parents with as many candidates as possible before the election, so that candidates have been able to shape their education policies to meet the needs of our schools, students and parents.

-What we are asking for
+What we were asking for

 - Support for every student.
 The new ACT Government must pressure for full Gonksi funding, ensure the recommendations of the Review into Students with Complex Needs and Challenging Behavior are fully implemented, fund a program to attract specialist teachers, fund interpreter services for schools and liaison officers at schools with many migrant families.